-How Much Does it Cost to Subpoena Someone?
+How Much Does a Subpoena Cost?

 Factors Influencing the Cost of Issuing a Subpoena

-Jurisdiction and Location
+1. Jurisdiction and Location

-Method of Service
+2. Method of Service

-Certified mail: Here, the subpoena is served through the postal service and requests proof of receipt from the recipient.
+- Service by Mail: Here, the subpoena is served through the postal service and requests proof of receipt from the recipient.
 Costs include postage fees and the additional cost for the return receipts.
 To serve a subpoena via certified mail costs around $10.

-Electronic Method: This method allows you to send a subpoena through digital means such as email.
+- Electronic Method: This method allows you to send a subpoena through digital means such as email.
 It’s the fastest and most cost-effective method to serve a subpoena, costing as low as $5.
-The document can be transmitted instantly, reaching the recipient within a few seconds regardless of the location.
+The document can be transmitted instantly, reaching the recipient within a few seconds, regardless of the location.
 Costs include internet connection and access to delivery or messaging platforms.

 3. Travel and Accommodation